 If a mental health professional has confirmed you have suffered a psychological injury following a car accident, and you would like to know if you could make a claim, contact our team.
 Our advisors could connect you with an expert car accident injury claim solicitor from our panel.

 If your road traffic accident solicitor works with you under this type of agreement, they generally don’t ask you to pay an upfront fee towards their services.
 They also don’t ask you to pay ongoing costs for their services.
-You also won’t be asked to pay for their work on your case if you aren’t awarded compensation following an unsuccessful claim.
+You also won’t pay for their work on your case following an unsuccessful claim.

-However, should the outcome of your claim for anxiety after a car accident be successful, your solicitor will deduct a success fee from your compensation.
+Should your claim for anxiety after a car accident be successful, your solicitor will subtract a success fee from the compensation you are awarded.
 The success fee is a legally limited percentage of your award.

 To discuss how much compensation you could receive for your physical and mental health injuries, get in touch with one of the advisors from our team.
 If you have a strong case, you could be connected to one of the solicitors from our panel.

 To speak to a member of the team: